Snowdon Mountain Railway: Inquiry

 It was revealed during the inquiry that the locomotive on a ballast train had lost the rack in January 1895 a little lower down the line.
 Details are not recorded, but it is likely that the locomotive dropped back onto the rack and was not badly damaged.

 After hearing all the evidence, it was decided that the weather had caused a freeze–thaw action which had led to settlement in the ground.
 Another contributory factor was the construction work being carried out during poor weather, and then not being checked for settlement when the weather had improved.
 The settlement was sufficient to twist the tracks and reduce the contact between the rack (on the track) and the pinion (on the locomotive).
 The weight and speed of the train did the rest.
 The damage caused by the first derailment made the second almost inevitable.

 Recommendations

 The first recommendation was that the maximum load for the locomotives be reduced to the equivalent of 1 1/2 carriages.
 These led to a further carriage being bought that was smaller and lighter than the others.
-From then on, only this carriage was used, with one of the originals, for two-carriage trains.
+From then onward, only this carriage was used, with one of the originals, for two-carriage trains.

 The second recommendation was that a gripper system be installed (see Gripper rail).
 This required extra rails to be added to the rack rail and a mechanism to be fitted to the locomotives and carriages.

-Cultural references
+In fiction

-The SMR was the inspiration for the fictional Culdee Fell Railway, appearing in the book Mountain Engines, part of The Railway Series written by Reverend W. Awdry.
+The Snowdon Mountain Railway was the inspiration for the fictional Culdee Fell Railway, appearing in the book Mountain Engines, part of The Railway Series written by Reverend W. Awdry.